Blog Profiles: 3 Health & Wellness Blogs

 [Insert 60-second mental break to breathe and actually check-in on yourself]

-At the close of each winter season, most pivot into three weeks of positive-thought and self-reflection as we ponder where/who we are and where/who we want to be by the close of the glistening new calendar year.
+At the close of each winter season, most pivot into three weeks of positive-thought and self-reflection.
+We ponder where/who we are and where/who we want to be by the close of the glistening new calendar year.
 This pastime is as close as we get to that nostalgic 90s just read “Chicken Soup for the Soul” sense of clarity and mindfulness that we could all use after 12 months of remaining responsibly socially distant.

 But once the new “must-have” spin bike is rendered unattainable, vitamin and healthy living powerhouses have hit peak earnings, and we are two YouTube videos past the point of return from the aesthetically-stunning, Marie Kondo-inspired rabbit hole, the anthemic posts and curated clips promoting our stride for self-improvement will pass.